Verma314/haskell-snippets/Quotes from the author.md

 In the same way, a reference to “the Foo monad” implies that we're talking about the type named Foo, and that it's an instance of Monad.

 An “action” is another name for a monadic value.
 This use of the word probably originated with the introduction of monads for I/O, where a monadic value like print "foo" can have an observable side effect.
-A function with a monadic return type might also be referred to as an action, though this is a little less common.
+A function with a monadic return type might also be referred to as an action, though this is a little less common.ǹ